This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Parents of extra-tall kids, take heart: Evenflo is looking out for you too.
 If your child is off the charts or you want her to stay harnessed for trips well into elementary school, the Evenflo Sureride DLX is a great choice for you!
 The maximum harness height of 19″ puts it on par with much more expensive rear-facing car seats and the 26.5″ shell is extremely tall.
 But it’ll also offer a great fit for a typical 3 year old (and younger kids too!).

 The Sureride’s features are on the more basic side, but it’ll still get the job done.
-It even earned a BEST rating on the strenuous crash testing by Consumer Reports, which reminds us of an important lesson: just like you can’t judge a book by its cover, don’t judge a car seat by its price tag.
+It still passes all Federal crash testing, which reminds us of an important lesson: just like you can’t judge a book by its cover, don’t judge a car seat by its price tag.

 One neat trick is that Surerides stack with each other like Pringles chips, meaning that if you’re traveling with two car seats you can load them both onto the same stroller or car seat travel cart (maybe with a bungee cord around them just to be safe).